By William Young

 1. It presents a low view of scripture.
 According to the worldview portrayed by the author, the importance of studying God’s Word to find out His will for us today is deemphasized.
 Rather, he encourages personal revelation.
 Mormonism does the same thing: Just pray about whether or not the Book of Mormon is true, and God will make it manifest by a peace and comfort in our soul.
 But does it really work like that?
 Actually, God’s written Word is the only trustworthy source for revelation to humankind.
 It alone teaches everything that is necessary for salvation and is the standard for us to know Truth.
 Over and over again, the Bible testifies to its own uniqueness and sufficiency (i.e. 2 Tim.
 3:16; Ps.
 19:7; 2 Tim.
 2:15).

 2. It presents a low view of God.
 This takes place in several ways.
 One, it moves God to a human level.
 Of course, the story is fictional, so there are certain leeways that the reader must concede.
-But when Papa (God the Father) is likened to a heavyset black woman who says “Sho’ Nuff” and displays other stereotypical traits, when “She” is listening to “funk” and seems to relate with the things that some of “Her” “kids” are “showin’ and spoutin’ off,” when Mack continually uses a number of four-letter words in the presence of the all-holy and almighty God, then I think we’ve lowered the essence of the very being of God that is too close to blasphemy, at least from my apologetic perspective.
+But when Papa (God the Father) is likened to a heavyset black woman who says “Sho’ Nuff” and displays other stereotypical traits, such as when “She” is listening to “funk” and seems to relate with the things that some of “Her” “kids” are “showin’ and spoutin’ off” as well as when Mack continually uses a number of four-letter words in the presence of the all-holy and almighty God, the essence of the very being of God has been lowered to the point of blasphemy.

-With these four points taken into consideration, I just cannot recommend The Shack.
-While this book was certainly written as fiction, it introduces confusion with its theological inconsistency and may cause the sincere reader to accept wrong views of important issues related to Christianity, which is why I am very concerned.
-With so much good Christian fiction (or just good Christian books that develop one’s relationship with God, e.g. Tozer, Lewis, and many others)—I’m not sure why we should want to go dancing with a stranger.
+With these four points taken into consideration, The Shack should be avoided.
+While I understand that it was certainly written as fiction, it is bound to confuse a Christian lay audience with its theological inconsistency and will likely cause sincere readers to accept wrong views of important issues related to Christianity.
+With so much good Christian fiction (or just good Christian books that develop one’s relationship with God, e.g. Tozer, Lewis, and many others) with much more accurate depictions of God, I’m not sure why we should spend time with a book that discounts the Personhood of God.